jdthorpe/federated-module-race-condition/README.md

 Depending on whether module A or B gets loaded first.
 (The Nginx server introduces a random delay to help make the switching behavior more obvious)

+## Solution

+The solution here is to rename either of the modules in their package.json files and re-compile the library by calling `npm run build` in their directory.

 ## Usage